Mariana Nogales Molinelli

 Mariana Nogales Molinelli (born October 26, 1973) is a Puerto Rican lawyer, politician, and social activist.
 In 2020, she was elected to the House of Representatives of Puerto Rico for the Citizens' Victory Movement (MVC) party.
-She had previously ran as the Working People's Party of Puerto Rico's candidate for resident commissioner in the 2016 election; she received over 19,000 votes, and ended up in 4th place.
+She had previously run as the Working People's Party of Puerto Rico's candidate for resident commissioner in the 2016 election; she received over 19,000 votes, and ended up in 4th place.
 She studied environmental sciences at the University of Puerto Rico, where she completed a bachelor's degree in psychology in 2006.
 In 2010 Mariana Nogales Molinelli earned a juris doctor from the University of Puerto Rico School of Law.
 She also received the Thurgood Marshall Award from the Puerto Rico Civil Rights Commission.